Kyle Prater

-Kyle Prater (born June 21, 1992) is an American football wide receiver who is currently a free agent.
+Kyle Prater (born June 21, 1992) is an American former professional football wide receiver.
 Prater attended Proviso West High School in Hillside, Illinois where he was a member of the football and basketball teams.
 Prater was a five-star football recruit and ranked as the No. 1 wide receiver in the 2010 recruiting class by Rivals.com.
 Prater committed to play for the University of Southern California in September 2009.
 After two seasons at USC, he transferred to Northwestern University.
-After going undrafted in the 2015 NFL Draft, he was signed as an undrafted free agent by the New Orleans Saints.
+After going undrafted in the 2015 NFL draft, he was signed as an undrafted free agent by the New Orleans Saints.

-High school career
+Early life

 Prater graduated early from Proviso West High School.
 Rivals.com rated Prater as the #3 overall prospect in the class of 2010 and Scout.com rated him as the #4 overall prospect.
 In his junior season he had 60 catches for 948 yards and 9 touchdowns and in his senior year he had 64 receptions for 1151 yards and 13 touchdowns, virtually single-handedly leading the Proviso West Panthers to their first ever post-season appearance and first ever IHSA playoff win.
 He played in the 2010 U.S. Army All-American Bowl in San Antonio, Texas for his final high school game where he had 3 receptions for 32 yards.